π Welcome

 - Take your windrose and color each fan with a different colored marker.

-- Repeat step 4 with different variation in wind speed while blowing and record it in the observation table.
+- Repeat step 4 at different fan speeds and record the results.

 Exercise: